Assessment of Student Learning

-The Center for Teaching Excellence supports Point Park faculty and staff in efforts to improve student learning by providing resources, instruction and assistance in curriculum development and review, creation and implementation of outcomes-based assessment measures, and technology tools' instruction.
-Learn more about the Center for Teaching Excellence.
+The Center for Inclusive Excellence supports Point Park faculty and staff in efforts to improve student learning by providing resources, instruction and assistance in curriculum development and review, creation and implementation of outcomes-based assessment measures, and technology tools' instruction.
+Learn more about the Center for Inclusive Excellence.

 The Core Outcomes Assessment Committee

 The Core Outcomes Assessment Committee is a Faculty Assembly committee that conducts annual assessment of the core curriculum, reviews core outcomes data and makes recommendations for improvement of student learning.